ScottSauers/value/README.md

 - For 20% annual return with 3-year convergence: $\mu_{\text{target}}$ = (1 + 0.20)^3

 The higher the target return $y$ or longer the convergence time $b$, the higher the required $\mu_{\text{target}}$ and corresponding portfolio variance.

+### Exit Strategy
+Re-calculate the optimal portfolio weekly.
+Buy and sell the stocks with the largest dollar value changes until within a small percentage from optimality.